Don’t Just Survey, ENGAGE:

 Responses came from residents in every zip code, driving a total of 10,283 completed surveys.
 Businesses and organizations were also eager to participate, completing 334 surveys.
 Across both surveys, completion rates exceeded 70%.

-The insights gathered will be foundational to SC’s Broadband Equity Access & Deployment (BEAD) 5-year plan—an effort to strengthen and diversify opportunities for South Carolinians through better internet connectivity.
+The insights gathered will be foundational to SC’s Broadband Equity Access & Deployment {BEAD) 5-year plan—an effort to strengthen and diversify opportunities for South Carolinians through better internet connectivity.

-Key factors driving success were:
+Key factors to this success include:

 1. Incredible marketing by Riggs Partners;